-The fair value of common shares issued in the private placements are determined to be the more easily measurable component and are valued at their fair value, as determined by the closing quoted bid price on the announcement date.
+The fair value of common shares issued in the private placements are determined to be the more easily measurable component and are valued at their fair value.

 The balance, if any, is allocated to the attached warrants.
 Any fair value attributed to the warrants is recorded as warrant reserve.
 If the warrants are exercised, the related amount is reclassified as share capital.
 If the warrants expire unexercised, the related amount is transferred to share capital.